wings-public/wings-public/README.md

 ### What is WiNGS

 WiNGS is a web-based analysis platform for Whole Exome / Whole Genome sequencing data.
 It is built as a federated ecosystem, where all senstivate data is kept on premise of registered users (e.g. a genetic center), and queried from a centralized user interface.
 This approach allows, amongst others, secure cross-center collaboration and anonymized statistical analysis.
-A simplified overview of the setup is shown here :
+A simplified overview of the setup is shown here:

 ![WiNGS infrastructure layout](https://github.com/wings-public/wings-public/raw/main/images/layout.jpg "WiNGS infrastructural layout")